-To address health system obstacles that have occurred during the COVID-19 pandemic, we are collaborating with partner countries to adapt the way essential health care is delivered to avoid disruptions in access to care and help sustain health gains for women and children.
+To address health system obstacles that have occurred during the COVID-19 pandemic, we collaborate with partner countries to adapt the way essential health care is delivered to avoid disruptions in access to care and help sustain health gains for women and children.

-The COVID-19 pandemic is the fastest-moving global public health crisis in a century and threatens decades of progress in maternal, newborn, and child health care and nutrition (MNCHN) services and the uptake of voluntary family planning and reproductive health care.
+The COVID-19 pandemic is the fastest-moving global public health crisis in a century.
+It continues to threaten decades of progress in maternal, newborn, and child health, voluntary family planning, and reproductive health (MNCH/FP/RH) services.

-COVID-19’s impact on public health is further exacerbated by the economic impact of stay-at-home orders, putting women and children at unintentional risk of poverty, hunger, and gender-based violence.
+COVID-19’s impact on public health is further exacerbated by the economic impact of social distancing and closed businesses and schools, putting women and children at unintentional risk of poverty, hunger, and gender-based violence.

-The pandemic is also testing the overall resilience of health systems, both in COVID-19 response and in the provision of other essential health services.
+The pandemic is also testing the overall resilience of health systems, both in COVID-19 response and in providing other essential health services.
 Many public and private health facilities have limited health services due to a lack of skilled health providers and stockouts of medicines, diagnostics, contraceptives, and personal protective equipment.

-We are reviewing the likely effects the pandemic is having on MNCHN, voluntary family planning, reproductive health care, and outcomes such as immunizations, as well as emerging adaptations to mitigate these effects.
-We are also collaborating with global partners to develop and disseminate a guide to support monitoring the effects of COVID-19 on reproductive health care and MNCHN essential services.
+We are reviewing the likely effects of the pandemic on MNCH/FP/RH services and outcomes such as immunizations and the emerging adaptations to mitigate these effects.
+We are also collaborating with global partners to develop and disseminate a guide to support monitoring the continued effects of COVID-19 on reproductive health care and MNCH essential services.

 Ensure continuity of lifesaving health care

-MOMENTUM is working with ministries of health and local partners to maintain access to quality MNCHN services and voluntary family planning care during COVID-19, including lifesaving care to address maternal and newborn emergencies.
-We are also concurrently increasing critical prevention interventions that increase overall MNCHN services, including immunizations for children, and water, sanitation, and hygiene.
+MOMENTUM is working with ministries of health and local partners to maintain COVID-safe access to quality MNCH/FP/RH services during COVID-19, including lifesaving care to address maternal and newborn emergencies.
+We are also concurrently increasing critical prevention interventions that increase overall MNCH services, including immunizations for children, and water, sanitation, and hygiene.

 Strengthen the resilience of health systems to prepare and respond to pandemics

-We will help countries restore and stabilize their health systems while increasing their resilience to future acute shocks like infectious disease outbreaks and natural disasters.
-We also plan to help countries embed early warning and response systems to address risks, accelerating the availability of information at community and district levels for quicker planning and action.
+We help countries restore and stabilize their health systems while increasing their resilience to future acute shocks like infectious disease outbreaks and natural disasters.
+We are also working with countries to embed early warning and response systems to address risks, accelerating the availability of information at community and district levels for quicker planning and action.

 Share emerging and evidence-based best practices

-We will help countries access and use evidence from previous global disease outbreaks and their effects on MNCHN services and voluntary family planning to shape their short- and long-term pandemic response.
-We plan to collaborate with USAID partner countries to share information and learn how to mitigate the pandemic’s impact on their health systems.
-We will also aid health planners to access, adapt, and adopt the latest global technical guidance.
+We are helping countries access and use evidence from previous global disease outbreaks and their effects on MNCH/FP/RH services to shape their short- and long-term pandemic response.
+In addition, we work with USAID partner countries to share information and learn how to mitigate the pandemic’s impact on their health systems.
+We also aid health planners to access, adapt, and adopt the latest global technical guidance as it evolves.